bnwzc/LinuxAssignment3/README.md

 # LinuxAssignment3
 ## Starting from a Fresh Debian 12 server on digitalocean
+- Create an SSH key pair
+- Creating a DO account and your first droplet

 ## Create a new regular user
 - Create a new user
 ```